-Ballina Shire Council is responsible for delivering a wide range of services to the community.
+Ballina Shire Council delivers a wide range of services to the community.
 These services require the acquisition, upgrade, renewal, operation, maintenance and disposal of an extensive range of physical assets.
-These assets have a significant financial value estimated at over \$1.4 billion.
+These assets have a significant financial value estimated at over \$1.6 billion.

-These assets include land, buildings, structure, parks, recreation areas, roads, bridges, footpaths, drainage systems, swimming pools and associated operating assets that provide services essential to our community's quality of life.
+These assets include land, buildings, structures, parks, recreation areas, roads, bridges, footpaths, drainage systems, swimming pools and associated operating assets that provide services essential to our community's quality of life.